apache/incubator-heron/website/content/docs/concepts/topologies.md

 ---

 > ## New DSL for Heron
-> As of Heron version 0.15.2, there is a new **Heron DSL** that can be used
+> As of Heron version 0.15.2, there is a new **Heron DSL** that you can use
-> to write topologies in a more functional manner, without needing to
+> to write topologies in a more declarative, functional manner, without
-> specify spout and bolt logic directly.
+> needing to specify spout and bolt logic directly.
 There is currently a [DSL for
-> Python](../../developers/python/python-dsl) and a DSL for Java will be
+> Java](../../developers/java/dsl).
+A DSL for Python will be added soon.
-> added soon.
 >
 > More information on the DSL can be found [below](#the-heron-dsl).

-A Heron **topology** is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) used to process streams of data.
-Heron topologies consist of three basic components:
+A Heron **topology** is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) used to process streams of data.
+Topologies can be stateless or [stateful](../delivery-semantics#stateful-topologies) depending on your use case.

+Heron topologies consist of two basic components:

+* [Spouts](#spouts) inject data into Heron topologies, potentially from external sources like pub-sub messaging systems (Apache Kafka, Apache Pulsar, etc.)
+* [Bolts](#bolts) apply user-defined processing logic to data supplied by spouts

-[spouts](#spouts) and [bolts](#bolts), which are connected via **streams** of [tuples](../../developers/data-model).
-Below is a visual illustration of a simple topology:
+Spouts and bolts are connected to one another via **streams** of data.
+Below is a visual illustration of a simple Heron topology:

 ![Heron topology](/img/topology.png)

+In the diagram above, spout **S1** feeds data to bolts **B1** and **B2** for processing; in turn, bolt **B1** feeds processed data to bolts **B3** and **B4**, while bolt **B2** feeds processed data to bolt **B4**.
+This is just a simple example; you can create arbitrarily complex topologies in Heron.

+## Creating topologies

 There are currently two APIs available that you can use to build Heron topologies:

-1. The higher-level [Heron DSL](#the-heron-dsl) (recommended), which enables you to create topologies in a declarative, developer-friendly style inspired by functional programming concepts (such as map, flagMap, and filter)
+1. The higher-level [Heron DSL](#the-heron-dsl) (recommended for new topologies), which enables you to create topologies in a declarative, developer-friendly style inspired by functional programming concepts (such as map, flatMap, and filter operations)
-1. The lower-level topology API, based on the original [Apache Storm](http://storm.apache.org/about/simple-api.html) API, which requires you to specify spout and bolt logic directly
+1. The lower-level [topology API](#the-topology-api) (*not* recommended for new topologies), based on the original [Apache Storm](http://storm.apache.org/about/simple-api.html) API, which requires you to specify spout and bolt logic directly

-Spouts are responsible for emitting [tuples](../../developers/data-model) into the topology, while bolts are responsible for processing those tuples.
-In the diagram above, spout **S1** feeds tuples to bolts **B1** and **B2** for processing; in turn, bolt **B1** feeds processed tuples to bolts **B3** and **B4**, while bolt **B2** feeds processed tuples to bolt **B4**.

-This is just a simple example; you can use bolts and spouts to form arbitrarily complex topologies.

 ## Topology Lifecycle